Cool, Texas

-The origin of the name "Cool" is not officially recorded, however it is believed to have originated from settlers who noticed the lower temperatures than the surrounding locations.
+The origin of the name "Cool" is not officially recorded; it is believed to have derived from settlers who observed lower temperatures than those in surrounding areas.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.6 sqmi, all land.

 History

-Cool was first settled in the late 19th century as part of broader westward expansion in North Central Texas.
+Cool was first settled in the late 19th century as part of the broader westward expansion in North Central Texas.
 The community developed around agriculture, primarily cotton and cattle ranching.
 The town's name is believed to have originated from a traveler's remark about the area's refreshing conditions, a story that became local legend.
 A post office was established in 1906, formalizing the name.

 Though nearby Mineral Wells grew rapidly due to its mineral springs, Cool remained a small rural settlement throughout the 20th century.
 Mechanized farming and urban migration led to a gradual population decline after World War II.
 Interest in rural living brought modest growth in the late 20th century, and the city was officially incorporated in 1990.